 After the first week – Drug cravings are the most persistent symptoms of stimulant withdrawal and may continue for months.

 If you or someone you love has a substance abuse problem, the detox center at Allure is here to help.
 We deliver safe, compassionate, and highly individualized care on a medical basis.
 The fact that we detox patients on a medical basis allows us to give patients more than safety.
 Clients continue to live in a home-like setting with family support during medical detox at Allure.
-This continued participation allows clients to learn and resume their lives, even as the substance leaves their system.
-Call today to start your life on the road to recovery today.
+This continued participation will enable clients to learn and resume their lives, even as the substance leaves their system.
+Call today to start your life on the road to recovery.